codenamelonghorn/soniccrackers/README.md

-- 👋 Hey all, @codenamelonghorn here
+- 👋 Hi.
-- 👀 I’m interested in old software...
-I guess
+- 👀 I’m interested in old software.
 - 📫 How to reach me: You don't.
-Thanks.
+You can't.
+Thank you.

 <!---
 soniccrackers/soniccrackers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.